-If you are having a hard time in stopping yourself from swiping your credit card, or may be your credit card is costing hundreds of dollars to you in terms of fees per year.
-In both cases, it may make sense for you if you chose to close that particular account but without hurting the credit score meter.
+If you are having a hard time stopping yourself from swiping your credit card, or maybe your credit card is costing hundreds of dollars to you in terms of fees per year.
+In both the cases, it may make sense for you if you chose to close that particular account but without hurting credit score meter.

 At certain times, consumers may also plan to cancel their accounts especially, if they are very tired of managing several credit cards at once.
 Depending on your own situation, canceling your personal credit card can definitely make sense; however, at the same time when you plan to do so, it is important to keep the following Do’s and Don’ts in your mind.

 Carry out the following steps to close your credit card account without making your credit score meter angry:

 ● First of all, cancel any automatic payments that are linked to your personal credit card.
 These can be your gym membership fees or magazine subscriptions.
 If you fail to do so, you may have to pay late fees or penalties when these automatic payment services bill the credit card which is now canceled.

 ● Next, redeem your existing reward points in full.
 In case of not doing so, you will be on high risk of losing them when the credit card account is closed.